 A. The second work at Gilgal: A radical obedience.

 1. (1) The fear of Israel’s enemies at the faith and obedience of Israel.

 a.
-Their heart melted; and there was no spirit in them any longer because of the children of Israel: Melting hearts are a great thing if they melt unto repentance.
-But sometimes hearts melt before God, and then solidify again into an even harder state.
+Their heart melted; and there was no spirit in them any longer because of the children of Israel: Melting hearts are a great thing if they melt in repentance.
+But sometimes hearts melt before God and then solidify again into an even harder state.

 2. (2-8) The circumcision of Israel at Gilgal.